C0deH4cker/Fission/fission.md

 			Once printing is done, the atom's mass is set to the number of characters printed.

 `:          The atom's mass will be set to the ASCII value of the next character it hits, and that component will not be evaluated.

+J:          If the atom's energy is at least 1, jump over the next component and don't evaluate it, then decrement its energy.
+Otherwise, this
+            component does nothing.

 All other characters are ignored completely, and atoms will pass through them without changing.